M-casado/fega-metadata-schema/README.md

 It does **not** verify that every term in the document is defined in the context (undefined terms are silently ignored by JSON-LD), nor that the expanded URIs are dereferenceable or semantically correct.

-#### JSON-LD Context and Frame Coverage
+### JSON-LD Context and Frame Coverage

-Check that every direct property declared in each entity's `schema.json` is covered its materialized JSON-LD context (`context.jsonld`) and its frame (`frame.jsonld`).
-The goal is to catch terms that we added to the schemas but forgot to add to the contexts and frames, which would cause them to be ignored during JSON-LD parsing and framing, respectively.
+Check that every direct property declared in each entity's `schema.json` is covered by its materialized JSON-LD context (`context.jsonld`) and its frame (`frame.jsonld`).
+The goal is to catch schema terms that would otherwise be ignored during JSON-LD parsing or framing (i.e., added to the schemas but not to the contexts and frames).

 ```bash
 python scripts/py/validate_jsonld_coverage.py -v